How to Entertain Children at Your Wedding

 Board game table

 If the reception is indoors, or the weather is not great, then you can set up a games room or games table.
 Set up with all the kid’s favourite games to play, like Hungry Hippo, Jenga, Snakes and Ladders etc. so they can all play together and stay busy.
+See our list of the best board games for 6-year-olds for more ideas.

 Arts and crafts table